Things your website is not:

 Like any good salesman, your website should be clearly tagged and labelled, so that people can find it when they search online.

-It should be optimized to go out and find new prospects.
+It should be optimized by a SEO Agency to go out and find new prospects.

 Once the visitors get to your site, you should make a good first impression, and be able to direct and connect them with what they need.
 No hard thinking.